 MIS is commonly used as a diagnostic tool for PEW.
 Therefore, the primary outcome was MIS in this study.
-The secondary outcomes included Nutrition Risk Screening 2002 (NRS2002), serum albumin, body mass index (BMI), serum prealbumin and phosphorus.
+The secondary outcomes included NRS2002, serum albumin, BMI, serum prealbumin and phosphorus.
 Other composite nutritional indicators, including laboratory measurements, anthropometric measurements and dietary intake, were also collected.
 These outcome measurements were assessed at the baseline and at the end of the trial.